Tecun Uman: The legend

 The legends relate that Tecun Uman entered battle adorned with precious quetzal feathers, and that his nahual (animal spirit guide), also a quetzal bird, accompanied him during the battle.
 In the midst of the battle, Alvarado and Tecun Uman met face to face, each with weapon in hand.
 Alvarado was clad in armor and mounted on his warhorse.
-As horses were not native to the Americas and peoples of Mesoamerica had no beasts of burden of their own, Tecun Uman assumed they were one being and killed Alvarado's horse.
-Another version says he merely attacked the horse in an attempt to knock Alvarado down, having no prior illusion that both man and animal to be one and the same.
-Tecun Uman quickly realized his error and turned for a second attack but Alvarado's thrust his spear into his opponent's heart.
+As horses were not native to the Americas and the peoples of Mesoamerica had no beasts of burden of their own, Tecun Uman assumed they were one being and killed Alvarado's horse.
+Another version says he merely attacked the horse in an attempt to knock Alvarado down, having no prior illusion that man and animal were one and the same.
+Tecun Uman quickly realized his error and turned for a second attack but Alvarado thrust his spear into his opponent's heart.
 The K'iche' prince's nahual, filled with grief, landed on the fallen hero's chest, staining its breast feathers red with blood, and thereafter died.
 From that day on, all male quetzals bear a scarlet breast and their song has not been heard since.
 Further, if one is to be placed in captivity, it would die, making the quetzal a symbol of liberty.

 Another account claims a much more complex confrontation of religious and material forces.
-In this version Tecun Uman himself literally transformed into a quetzal or, in some variations, into an eagle adorned with three crowns - one of gold, one of diamonds and one of emeralds.
+In this version Tecun Uman himself literally transformed into a quetzal or, in some variations, into an eagle adorned with three crowns – one of gold, one of diamonds and one of emeralds.
 Other natives had attempted to kill Alvarado, but he was protected by a powerful maiden, commonly associated with the Virgin Mary.
 Tecun Uman called upon his own magic, and in the intention of killing Alvarado, struck Alvarado's horse dead.
-Upon learning he had killed only the beast and not the man, he had attempted to correct his mistake, but was quickly impaled by Alvarado's spear.
+Upon learning he had killed only the beast and not the man, he attempted to correct his mistake, but was quickly impaled by Alvarado's spear.

 A different version states Tecun Uman had an opportunity to kill Alvarado but ultimately failed and was slain by one of Alvarado's subordinates, a soldier known by the name of Argueta.

 Local folklore from the area around the former K'iche' capital of Q'umarkaj preserves the belief that he was buried at the small archaeological site of Atalaya, 600 m from Q'umarkaj itself.